 “Twenty-four participants described experiences of conflict with their AA families regarding their sexual orientation, coming out, and/or relationships.
 The level of participants’ disclosure of their sexual orientation to family and degree of relational conflicts varied according to their parents’ degree of [awareness or acceptance].
 For participants who were not out to their family it seemed to create ‘pressure on the home front, being unable to be who I truly am with my parents.’”

-delegitimizes race-based traumatic stress that AAPI face throughout their lives, and belittles it to some minor inconvenience with no major effect (which is textbook example of gaslighting, wake up.)
+Delegitimizes race-based traumatic stress that AAPI face throughout their lives, and belittles it to some minor inconvenience with no major effect (which is textbook example of gaslighting, wake up.)

-puts down other racial/ethnic groups who experience race-based scrutiny, bullying, and traumatic stress.
+Puts down other racial/ethnic groups who experience race-based scrutiny, bullying, and traumatic stress.

-adds onto unrealistic expectations already put onto AAPI.
+Adds onto unrealistic expectations already put onto AAPI.

 As previously stated, this pressure can lead to a very heightened feeling of isolation and identity confusion.
 AAPI might not seek out mental health services for many reasons, whether it be shame or stigma, a language barrier, or certain faiths and beliefs.
-Another major reason is non-Western medicine or practices are sought out more often among AAPI, especially by ones who are First-generation immigrants.
+Another major reason is that non-Western medicine or practices are sought out more often among AAPI, especially by ones who are First-generation immigrants.

 Everyone should be aware of the importance of mental health, and a real focus has to be made to offer mental health resources for people of color who are affected by systemic racism.
-As Kevin Wong, the Trevor Project’s VP of Communications said in reference to the survey on LGBTQ+ AAPI Youth:
+As Kevin Wong, the Trevor Project’s VP of Communications, said in reference to the survey on LGBTQ+ AAPI Youth:

 “These data points show a critical need to invest in–whether it’s resources or suicide prevention efforts–for youth that are culturally responsive and reflect those diverse identities.”